Little Rock Burn Injury Lawyer

 According to the American Burn Association (ABA), people who experience minor first-degree burns should:

-• stop the burning process with cool running water;
+- stop the burning process with cool running water

-• remove all jewelry, watches, rings and clothing around the burn area as soon as possible;
+- remove all jewelry, watches, rings and clothing around the burn area as soon as possible

-• cover the burn with a sterile bandage or clean cloth;
+- cover the burn with a sterile bandage or clean cloth

-• apply soothing lotions containing aloe vera to help relieve pain and discomfort; and
+- apply soothing lotions containing aloe vera to help relieve pain and discomfort, and

-• drink plenty of fluids.
+- drink plenty of fluids

-Third-degree burns, and some second-degree burns, often require professional medical to treat complications associated with those burns.
+Third-degree burns, and some second-degree burns, often require professional medical attention to treat complications associated with those burns.
 In those cases, an immediate blood transfusion or skin graft may be necessary.

 (501) 777-7777